tagyro/mega-objc/README.md

 There are some comments in the code but nothing more.

 ###Contact
-Send me a [tweet](http://twitter.com/andreistoleru) if you have any questions of suggestions, I'd love to hear how you get on with this!
+Send me a [tweet](http://twitter.com/andreistoleru) if you have any questions or suggestions, I'd love to hear how you get on with this!

 ###License
 This code is licensed under the terms of the Apache license.
 See [LICENSE](https://github.com/tagyro/mega-objc/blob/master/LICENSE) for more information